 Lordstown shares reverse losses after company says it is in talks for additional funds

-DETROIT/WASHINGTON (Reuters) -Lordstown Motors Corp shares rallied to positive territory on Wednesday afternoon after the electric truck maker said it was in talks with multiple parties to raise funds.
+Lordstown Motors Corp (RIDE.O) shares rallied to positive territory on Wednesday afternoon after the electric truck maker said it was in talks with multiple parties to raise funds.

 Shares of Lordstown were up 2% on Wednesday afternoon.
 Earlier in the day they plunged as much as 20% as investors awoke to a vastly different financial picture than Lordstown faced last August when it announced it would go public through a reverse merger with a blank-check company.